Psychiatric interview

-The psychiatric interview refers to the set of tools that a mental health worker (most times a psychiatrist or a psychologist but at times social workers or nurses) uses to complete a psychiatric assessment.
+The psychiatric interview refers to the set of tools that a mental health worker (most times a psychiatrist, psychologist, or advanced practice provider but at times social workers or nurses) uses to gather information from the patient to complete a psychiatric assessment.
+A diagnosis and treatment plan is created based on the psychiatric assessment.
+The components of the psychiatric interview include a detailed history and mental status examination.

+Goals of the interview

 The goals of the psychiatric interview are: